Hakalon/babel-example/README.md

 ### Update of babel 7

-Because the release of babel 7, there are two main changes you should know.
+Because of the release of babel 7, there are two main changes you should know.

 1. No more babel-core, babel-cli and babel-preset-env.
 Now babel 7 using **scope** to seperate different module of babel like @babel/core, @babel/cli, @babel/preset-env.